 Setup Cockapoo Grooming Equipment

-- Attach your Cockapoo into the pet grooming table or puppy leash.
+- Attach your Cockapoo to the pet grooming table or puppy leash.
 Using an elevated surface helps a lot because it is going to stop your dog from jumping off the table.
 Additionally, you won’t need to bend over for a substantial amount of time.

 - Place your gear on the table so your Cockapoo can view it.
 As soon as they begin recognizing the gear they will slowly become more cooperative over time.